rahulsonwalkar/rahulsonwalkar.github.io/blog/leetcode-problems-with-high-learning-outcomes.md

 [Blog](http://rahul.ru)    |   [About](http://rahul.ru/about)   |   [Resume](http://rahul.ru/RahulSonwalkar_RESUME.pdf) | [LinkedIn](https://linkedin.com/in/rahulsonwalkar23) | [Github](https://github.com/rahulsonwalkar)

-## Leetcode Problems With High Learning Outcomes
+## Leetcode Problems With Strong Learning Outcomes

 I did the Leetcode grind, and got offers from Uber, Facebook, LinkedIn, Nextdoor and WalmartLabs.
 Here are the problems that I think are crucial to developing a strong understanding of interview question patterns.